 In the U.S.A.?
 Well.
 Consider, please, how we began here.
 Vicious, unethical, brutal and genocidal war on the land’s people.
 Enslavement of others who have borne the weight of not just that original dehumanization, but the residual and modern and complexly normalized and invisibled (tho just as deadly) hate.
 Using and discarding and legislating against and bringing violence against the Chinese and Japanese immigrants, after they have given blood and sweat for infrastructure and American wealth.
 O, man.
-The few things we all do together that are not affected by these origins and their descendant energies I am happy to feature in this blog, so please submit what those items might be to my contact page and I will consider it.
+I could go on.
+The few things we all do together that are not affected by these origins and their residual energies I am happy to feature in this blog, so please submit what those items might be to my contact page and I will consider it.

 The truth is, I can see it as a legitimate question if this is the only way you know or perceive me.
 But think, that’s kind of like asking someone why they use pencils so much if you only see them at their drawing table.